 Martinson, a native of Minot, N.D., was a three-time member of the NCC Commissioner's Academic Honor Roll and graduated from UND in 2008 with a bachelor's degree in criminal justice and a minor in sociology.

-Martinson and her husband, Erik, who is a business operations assistant for UND athletics, were married in June 2011 and have one daughter, Blair.
+Martinson and her husband, Erik, who is the director of facilities and operations, were married in June 2011 and have one daughter, Blair.